For more information visit the Minnesota Department of Commerce. View the Energy info Center’s Home Energy Guide.

 It is strongly recommended that you become familiar with your backup pump by reviewing your owner’s manual completely.
 We also recommend having the pump checked every two years.

 If you purchased the optional Battery Backup Sump Pump System, an instruction manual should have been provided with it.
-If the manual is missing go to the resources section of our website standardwater.com/resoources where you can print off a copy.
-If you experience problems that the manual doesn’t address you can set up a service call by calling Standard Water Control at 1-800-978-7867.
-Service fees may apply.
+If the manual is missing go to the resources section of our website standardwater.com/resources where you can print off a copy.
+If you experience problems that the manual doesn’t address you can set up a service call by texting or calling us at 763-537-4849 or click here to contact us through the website.

 The battery is hooked up to the computerized control box which monitors the battery and charges as needed.

 All back up pump systems installed after January 2017 have sealed, maintenance free AGM batteries as part of the system.
 Older, wet cell batteries should have the fluid in the cells checked every 6-12 months.
 If the fluid is low, add distilled water to the proper level.
 You can call Standard Water Control for a pump system check and our service tech can do this for you and perform a load test on your battery.
 Services fee may apply.
 Refer to your owners’ manual for other maintenance tips.

 What you may be hearing is the cooling fan in the computerized control box.
 It will come on frequently to keep the circuit boards cool.

 Your backup control box will run the pump weekly for a short period of time to test for proper operation.

 We recommend removing the extension and leaving it off during the winter months and re-attaching it in the spring.
 If the extension is clogged or blocked with ice, the pump will not be able to get rid of accumulated water.
 Follow us on Twitter for seasonal reminders.

 You really shouldn’t.
 You want some heat to penetrate that section of the wall to prevent freezing.